Last updated on 2026-01-30

 Program Overview

 Centennial College's Biomedical Engineering Technology (Optional Co-op) program is designed to address the growing demand for skilled professionals in the biomedical equipment industry.
-This program merges engineering principles with scientific disciplines, fostering innovations that enhance healthcare and societal well-being.
+This program merges engineering principles with scientific disciplines to foster innovations that enhance healthcare and societal well-being.
 Students will gain a comprehensive understanding of the design and development of medical devices, rehabilitation tools, and health improvement technologies.
-The curriculum emphasizes a balance of theoretical knowledge and practical lab experience, covering essential areas such as electronics, microcontrollers, computers, engineering, chemical processes, biology, and medicine.
-Graduates will emerge with the technical problem-solving skills necessary for a successful career in this dynamic field.
+The curriculum emphasizes a balance between theoretical knowledge and practical lab experience, covering essential topics such as electronics, microcontrollers, and medical instrumentation.
+Graduates will be well-prepared for a rewarding career in this dynamic field.

 Program Structure

 The Biomedical Engineering Technology program spans a duration of three years, divided into six semesters.
-The program is offered in a hybrid delivery mode, combining online and in-person learning experiences.
+This program is offered in a hybrid delivery mode, combining both online and in-person learning experiences.
 Students have the option to participate in a co-op program, which allows them to gain valuable hands-on experience through three work terms in the field.
 This practical exposure not only reinforces classroom learning but also helps students build professional networks that can be beneficial for their future careers.
-The program is available for both domestic and international students, with specific start dates in September and January.

 Featured Experiences

-• Opportunity to join the Biomedical Student Club, fostering community and collaboration.
+- Opportunity to join the Biomedical Student Club.

 Career Options

-• Biomedical Technologist: Operate and maintain medical equipment, ensuring its proper functioning and safety in clinical settings.
+- Biomedical Technologist: Operate and maintain medical equipment, ensuring it is safe and effective for use in healthcare settings.

-• Clinical Engineer: Collaborate with healthcare professionals to implement and manage medical technology in hospitals and clinics.
+- Clinical Engineer: Collaborate with healthcare professionals to implement and manage medical technology in clinical environments.

-• Regulatory Affairs Specialist: Ensure compliance with government regulations and standards for medical devices and equipment.
+- Regulatory Affairs Specialist: Ensure that biomedical products comply with government regulations and standards before they reach the market.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.